UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 #### How much data, and how many files, do I have?

+_On a compute node via an onBunya session or interactive batch job_

 ```
 #Total size of the data in your RDM collection
 du -sh --apparent-size  /QRISdata/QNNNN